bloudermilk/pilot/README.md

 # Pilot for OS X

-Pilot is a simple command line tool for OS X written in Bash that assists users in starting and stopping `launchctl` services that shouldn't run at boot or for any other reason without explicitly being started.
-It was built specifically to manage server-style programs (eg. Apache, PostgreSQL, MySQL, etc.) that I didn't want constantly running on my dev machine.
+Pilot is a simple command line tool for starting and stopping `launchctl` services on demand.

 ## Installation